 None of this would’ve been possible 10 years ago.
 That’s why Fundrise exists.
 We enable regular investors to participate in the investment of real estate investment projects once reserved for institutional real estate investors or high net worth individuals.

-Come join a community of over 150,000 investors and see for yourself what we have to offer.
+Come join a community of over 300,000 investors and see for yourself what we have to offer.
+We now manage over $3.1 billion in assets under management.

 My Thoughts On The Real Estate Demand Dynamic